techconative/inmemory-posf/README.md

 ### How to use this plugin

-- This plugin is written in JAVA 17 version.
 - To use this plugin , just extend the class **PaginationService** and override the **getRawData()**  function such that it returns list of desired object.
 - *getRawData()* method will return the complete source data from which the plugin will take care of performing pagination and searching for you.